Who are we?

 Nor do we collect any information about criminal convictions and offences.

-As noted above, we do not collect or store any of your information which is needed to make payment for our Services, which may include your bank account details or payment card details and details of the Services you’ve received, but this will all be information that you are asked to provide to one of the third party payment service providers that we use for this purpose, being either Stripe or Secure Trading.
+As noted above, we do not collect or store any of your information which is needed to make payment for our Services, which may include your bank account details or payment card details and details of the Services you’ve received, but this will all be information that you are asked to provide to one of the third party payment service providers that we use for this purpose.

 What information do we collect that is not about you but is Client Data?